arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP RESET SELECTION` command <!-- REF _command_.VP_RESET_SELECTION.Summary -->deselects all cells, resulting in no current selection or visible active cell<!-- END REF -->.

+>A default active cell (cell A1) remains defined for 4D View Pro commands.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.